 - Evaluate and implement innovative solutions

-- Become a leader in promotion of quality in public services.
+- Become a leader in promoting quality in public services

 - Take advantage of competency based learning geared toward immediate applicability

 The Curriculum includes the following competencies: